mase1981/uc-intg-xbox-live/README.md

 2. Navigate to the directory: `cd uc-intg-xbox-live`
 3. Create a virtual environment: `python -m venv .venv`
 4. Activate it: `.\.venv\Scripts\Activate.ps1` (Windows) or `source .venv/bin/activate` (macOS/Linux).
-5. Install in editable mode: `pip install -e .`
+5. Install dependencies: `pip install -r requirements.txt`
 6. Run the driver: `python -m uc_intg_xbox_live.driver`

 ## Acknowledgements

-* This project is powered by the [xbox-webapi](https://github.com/OpenXbox/xbox-webapi-python) library.
+* This project is powered by the [xbox-webapi-python](https://github.com/OpenXbox/xbox-webapi-python) library.
 * Thanks to [JackJPowell](https://github.com/JackJPowell) for the PSN integration which served as an excellent reference point.
 * Special thanks to the [Unfolded Circle](https://www.unfoldedcircle.com/) team for creating a remote with an open API.